 Dean of Professional Studies

 Dr. Monica Devers became Augsburg’s Dean of Professional Studies in August, 2017.
 She was a faculty member at St. Cloud State from 1998 to 2017 and served as chair for the Department of Communication Sciences and Disorders in the university’s College of Fine Arts and Humanities.
 Devers most recently served as the inaugural dean of Health and Human Services at St. Cloud State University.

 Devers completed her Ph.D. and Master of Arts in communication sciences and disorders at the University of Minnesota.
 She also holds a Master of Arts in English and politics and a Master of Science in information technology from the University of Glasgow, Scotland.

 Keith Gilsdorf, Ph.D.

-Interim Dean of Professional Studies and Professor of Economics
+Interim Dean of Arts & Sciences and Professor of Economics

-Dr. Keith Gilsdorf serves as the Interim Dean of Professional Studies during the 2015-2016 and 2016-17 academic years.
+Dr. Keith Gilsdorf serves as the Interim Dean Arts & Sciences during the 2017-18 academic year and served as the Interim Dean of Professional Studies during the 2015-2016 and 2016-17 academic years.
 He has been a member of economics department since 2001, and currently serves as department chair.
 Dr. Gilsdorf received his bachelor’s degree from Moorhead State University, his master’s from North Dakota State University, and his Ph.D. from the University of Nebraska-Lincoln.